Mohanprasath0205/Data_Analyst_Projects/PwC Power BI Virtual Internship/readme.md

 my final dashboard for first task:
 ![image](https://github.com/user-attachments/assets/a551e3d4-9b3c-4216-b91c-0cacd24f198e)

+If you’d like to explore my dashboard and interact with the visuals, click here: PwC Power BI Call Center Trends.
+I’d love to hear your feedback, so feel free to share your thoughts

 ### 📌 Key Findings & Solutions

 ### 1️⃣ Call Answer Rate Needs Improvement